 - Follow double opt-in procedures: When a user subscribes to your email list, send them a confirmation email.
 This is important for maintaining compliance with international spam laws.
 Furthermore, it tells you that the emails in your list come from valid users that actually want to receive your email campaigns.

 - Monitor your email deliverability: Pay attention to your email bounce rates as well as your response rates.
-This will give you important insight about your email campaigns.
+This will give you important insight into your email campaigns.
 With this information you will be able to notice potential failures and fix them before too much damage is done.

 Achieving high email deliverability rates can be a challenge, but it does not have to be.
 FrescoData can guarantee a 99% email deliverability rate through our email marketing services.
 Since we are experts in all things email marketing, we can help you increase the success of your campaigns.
 Overwhelmed by all the things you need to address in your campaigns?
 Contact FrescoData today and let that stress bounce away.